Skip to main content

 Employer FAQs

-What are my contribution rates (employers)?
+What are my employer contribution rates?

 Employer contribution rates are established by state law and are determined as a percent of member pay.